HMS Triumph (1903): Armour

 The turret faces were 9 in thick and their sides and rear were 8 in thick.
 Their roofs were two inches thick and the sighting hood protecting the gunners was 1.5 in thick.
-Above the upper deck the barbettes were 10 in thick on their faces and eight inches on the rear.
+Above the upper deck the barbettes were 10 inches thick on their faces and eight inches on the rear.
 Below this level they thinned to three and two inches respectively.
 The conning tower was protected by 11 in of armour on its face and eight inches on its rear.
 The deck armour inside the central citadel ranged from 1 to 1.5 inches in thickness.
 Outside the citadel, the lower deck was three inches thick and sloped to meet the lower side of the belt armour.